Adeniran Ogunsanya: Career

 Adeniran began his law practice at Chief T.O.S.
 Benson Chambers in Lagos after returning from the United Kingdom a better informed lawyer and politician.
 In 1956, he joined his brother, Sulu Adebayo Ogunsanya to establish Ogunsanya & Ogunsanya Chambers.

 Politics

+In 1945, representing the Young African Progressive League, he attended the fifth Pan-African Congress in Manchester.
+Also in attendance were Hastings Banda, W. E. B. Du Bois, Jomo Kenyatta, Kwame Nkrumah and Jaja Wachuku to name just a few.

 In the mid 1950s, Adeniran served as a member of the National Executive Committee of the National Council of Nigeria and the Cameroons.
 He was the President of NCNC Youth Association and in 1959, he became a member of the parliament representing Ikeja and Mushin.
 He held various executive positions within his party and in local governance in Lagos.
 In the NCNC, he was a one-time chairman of the Lagos State executive working committee and NCNC zonal leader for colony province and later secretary of the NCNC parliamentary council.
 In local politics, was a chairman of Mushin District Council Management Committee.
 Prior to the end of the first republic, he was appointed federal minister of Housing and Surveys and during the administration of Mobolaji Johnson, he was brought back to local governance as state commissioner for education.